bransonf/fullstackR/README.md

 `This is a work in progress, but it may turn into a short book if there is interest`

+If you find this interesting, you may also be interested in the book that Hadley Wickham is writing, [Mastering Shiny](https://github.com/hadley/mastering-shiny) While Hadley's book aims to explore the Shiny framework, this book aims to explore R as a mulitpurpose language for full stack application development, and does so using Shiny only as an introduction to full stack.

 # fullstackR
 So you want to build a full-stack app in R?